An Organised Garage: The Key to Finding Things Easily and Quickly

 3. Helping you with your hang-ups

 Pegboards are the most inexpensive, versatile garage organisers around.
-Attach the boards to your walls and hang your tools and gear with hooks.
+Attach the boards to your walls and hang your tools and gear with hooks to have an organised garrage look.
 Hanging a pegboard above your workbench makes it a breeze to keep your workbench free of clutter while you work.
 Every kind of pegboard comes with a range of accessories to help you with your hang-ups, from simple hooks to small or large bins and baskets.

 4. Pegboard pipe dreams